gravitational/workshop/firedrills.md

 For these exercises we’ll be using a 3-node Gravity cluster.

-!!! note:
-    If you’re taking this training as a part of Gravitational training program, you will be provided with a pre-built environment.
+_Note: If you’re taking this training as a part of Gravitational training program, you will be provided with a pre-built environment._

 ## General Troubleshooting Tools